 The objects that contain the analyzed data are called OLAP cubes.
-The technology of OLAP cubes was developed as early as the 1970-s for storing data in a format that would be similar to the way humans see data and at the same time could be easily queried by business intelligence (BI) software.
-The main advantage of OLAP cubes was how easy and quickly developers and data analysts could pull data together from the data warehouse into one repository.
+The technology of OLAP cubes was developed as early as the 1970s for storing data in a format that would be similar to the way humans see data and at the same time, could be easily queried by business intelligence (BI) software.
+The main advantage of OLAP cubes was how easily and quickly developers and data analysts could pull data together from the data warehouse into one repository.
 They helped to overcome the limitations of relational databases and ensured rapid multidimensional data analysis.

-The rising popularity of OLAP data analytics and OLAP cubes led to introduction of the first OLAP server, Microsoft Analysis Services, in 1998, which created momentum for OLAP technology further development.
+The rising popularity of OLAP data analytics and OLAP cubes led to the introduction of the first OLAP server, Microsoft Analysis Services, in 1998, which created momentum for further OLAP technology development.

 Pros and Cons of OLAP Processing